 The Richard Rawle Memorial Scholarship contest is named for Richard Rawle, the father of Check City CEO Tracy Rawle.
 The Rawle family believes that education is essential for making communities thrive.
 With the Richard Rawle Memorial Scholarship funds, students can finance their education and go on to support and elevate their communities.

-To be eligible for the Richard Rawle Memorial Scholarship, applicants must meet the following requirements:
+To be eligible for the Richard Rawle Memorial Scholarship, applicants must meet the following basic requirements:

 - Be currently enrolled in an accredited university or college in the United States